Developer Guide

 - Add student:

-add n/Student p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/Chemistry t/Sec 3 nok/ n/Jack Doe p/10987654 e/jackd@example.com a/311, Clementi Ave 2, #02-25
+add n/Student p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/Chemistry t/Sec 3 nok/ n/Jack Doe p/10987654 e/jackd@example.com a/311, Clementi Ave 2, #02-25 - Note the students in the student list.

 - Add student: